Student Special Programs

 The benefits of the Long Beach College Promise include:

-• Two years of tuition for primary terms at LBCC
+• Two years of tuition waivers for primary terms at LBCC (Fall and Spring semesters only)

 • Priority Registration